FleshMobProductions/PasteMyst-JS/README.md

     console.error(err);
   });

-// Retrieve exsiting code document from PasteMyst by ID const examplePasteMystId = 'abc';
+// Retrieve an existing code document from PasteMyst by ID const examplePasteMystId = 'abc';
 pastemystJs.getPasteMyst(examplePasteMystId)
   .then((pasteMystInfo) => {